FBK-NILab/tractogram_filtering/README.md

 - `task`: classification/regression. [not used right now]

 ## Usage
-using `singularity`:
+1. Create a json config file, using the one in the repo as example.
+In the repo inside `data/` I included a t1 and a small tractogram(.trk) that can be used for tests.
+2. From a writable directory launch one of the following command:

-`singularity exec -e docker://pietroastolfi/tractogram-filtering-cpu python tractogram_filtering.py`
+    - `singularity exec -e docker://pietroastolfi/tractogram-filtering-cpu tractogram_filtering.py -config <path-to-json>`

-using `docker`:
-`sudo docker exec docker://pietroastolfi/tractogram-filtering-cpu "python tractogram_filtering.py"`
+    - `sudo docker exec docker://pietroastolfi/tractogram-filtering-cpu "tractogram_filtering.py -config <path-to-json>"`

+To launch a shell inside the docker the command is `singularity shell -e docker://pietroastolfi/tractogram-filtering-cpu` (equivalent also using `docker`)